cvc5/cvc5/INSTALL.md

 under that same license.
 (Usually CVC4's license is more permissive; see above discussion.)

-### libboost_thread: The Boost C++ threading library (Portfolio Builds)

-The [Boost](http://www.boost.org) C++ threading library (often packaged independently of the Boost base library) is needed to run CVC4 in "portfolio" (multithreaded) mode.
-Check your distribution for a package named "libboost-thread-dev" or similar.

 ### Boost C++ base libraries (Examples)

 The [Boost](http://www.boost.org) C++ base library is needed for some examples